 Each spring, delicate blossom appears on the pear trees in the garden, and Nichol's perry pear orchard on the south side of the garden is a site to behold.
 The blossom is a sign of hope for a plentiful harvest later on in the year.

 At Snowshill, wander through the orchard where drifts of bright daffodils nod their cheery heads in the breeze.
 The fruit trees, cloaked in their spring clouds of snowy blossom, are a joy for visitors and bees alike.

 Blossom is one of the first signs that spring is well and truly on the way.
 Throughout March the pastel pinks of the showy and fragrant magnolia blooms litter the landscape followed by a magnificent display of rhododendron and azalea blossom from April through to June.
 These jubilant blooms fill garden with their tones of buttery yellows, purples and every imaginable shade of pink.

 Little is known of the history of Lacock's gardens in the monastic period other than the existence of an orchard, which thrives to this day.
 Now is the time for that ancient sign of spring – apple blossom.
 The peaceful orchard is looking glorious, so why not come for a stroll among the blossoms?

-Here's our pick of the most beautiful, tranquil, exciting and inspiring gardens in the South West to walk through as spring blooms.
+Here's our pick of the most beautiful, tranquil, exciting and inspiring gardens in the South West to walk through as summer takes hold.
 Come sunshine or showers, these special places are filled with fresh air and tranquillity.